Responsible:

 Terms used

-“Personal data” means any information relating to an identified or identifiable natural person (hereinafter “data subject”); A natural person is considered identifiable if he or she can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. cookie) or one or more special features, which are an expression of the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
+“Personal data” means any information relating to an identified or identifiable natural person (hereinafter referred to as “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. a cookie) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-“Pseudonymization” means the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that this additional information is kept separately and is subject to technical and organizational measures that ensure that the personal data not be assigned to an identified or identifiable natural person.
+‘Pseudonymisation’ means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.

-The “controller” is the natural or legal person, public authority, institution or other body that alone or jointly with others decides on the purposes and means of processing personal data.
+The “controller” means the natural or legal person, public authority, agency or other body which alone or jointly with others decides on the purposes and means of the processing of personal data.

 Relevant legal bases

 In accordance with Art.
 13 GDPR, we will inform you of the legal basis for our data processing.
-If the legal basis is not stated in the data protection declaration, the following applies: The legal basis for obtaining consent is Article 6 Paragraph 1 Letter a and Article 7 GDPR, the legal basis for processing to fulfill our services and implement contractual measures as well Answering inquiries is Art.
-6 Para.
-1 lit. b GDPR, the legal basis for processing to fulfill our legal obligations is Art.
-6 Para.
-1 lit. c GDPR, and the legal basis for processing to protect our legitimate interests is Art 6 Paragraph 1 Letter f GDPR.
-In the event that the vital interests of the data subject or another natural person require the processing of personal data, Article 6 (1) (d) GDPR serves as the legal basis.
+If the legal basis is not mentioned in the data protection declaration, the following applies: The legal basis for obtaining consent is Art.
+6 (1) (a) and Art.
+7 GDPR, the legal basis for processing to fulfill our services and carry out contractual measures as well as answering inquiries is Art.
+6 (1) (b) GDPR, the legal basis for processing to fulfill our legal obligations is Art.
+6 (1) (c) GDPR, and the legal basis for processing to protect our legitimate interests is Art.
+6 (1) (f) GDPR.
+In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
+6 (1) (d) GDPR serves as the legal basis.

 Safety measures

-We take appropriate technical measures in accordance with Art.
-32 GDPR, taking into account the state of the art, the implementation costs and the type, scope, circumstances and purposes of the processing as well as the different probability of occurrence and severity of the risk for the rights and freedoms of natural persons and organizational measures to ensure a level of protection appropriate to the risk.
+In accordance with Art.
+32 GDPR, we take appropriate technical and organizational measures to ensure a level of protection appropriate to the risk, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons.

-The measures include, in particular, ensuring the confidentiality, integrity and availability of data by controlling physical access to the data, as well as the access, input, distribution, ensuring availability and its separation.
-We have also set up procedures to ensure the exercise of the rights of those affected, the deletion of data and the response to threats to data.
-We also take the protection of personal data into account when developing or selecting hardware, software and processes, in accordance with the principle of data protection through technology design and through data protection-friendly default settings (Art.
+The measures include in particular ensuring the confidentiality, integrity and availability of data by controlling physical access to the data, as well as access to it, input, transfer, ensuring availability and separation.
+Furthermore, we have set up procedures that ensure the exercise of data subject rights, deletion of data and response to data threats.
+Furthermore, we take the protection of personal data into account when developing or selecting hardware, software and processes, in accordance with the principle of data protection through technology design and through data protection-friendly default settings (Art.
 25 GDPR).

-If, as part of our processing, we disclose data to other people and companies (processors or third parties), transfer it to them or otherwise grant them access to the data, this only takes place on the basis of legal permission (e.g. if the data is transferred to third parties, such as to payment service providers, in accordance with Art.
-6 Paragraph 1 lit.
+If, as part of our processing, we disclose data to other persons and companies (contract processors or third parties), transmit it to them or otherwise grant them access to the data, this will only be done on the basis of a legal permission (e.g. if a transmission of the data to third parties, such as payment service providers, is necessary to fulfil the contract in accordance with Art.
+6 Para.
+1 lit. b GDPR), you have consented, a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc.).

-If we commission third parties to process data on the basis of a so-called “order processing contract”, this is done on the basis of Art.
+If we commission third parties to process data on the basis of a so-called “order processing agreement”, this is done on the basis of Art.
 28 GDPR.

 Transfers to third countries

-If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs as part of the use of third-party services or disclosure or transmission of data to third parties, this will only occur if it is done to fulfill our (pre-)contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
-Subject to legal or contractual permissions, we only process or have the data processed in a third country if the special requirements of Art.
+If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs as part of the use of third-party services or the disclosure or transmission of data to third parties, this will only take place if it is necessary to fulfil our (pre)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
+Subject to legal or contractual permissions, we only process or have data processed in a third country if the special requirements of Art.
 44 ff.
 GDPR are met.
-This means that the processing is carried out, for example, on the basis of special guarantees, such as the officially recognized determination of a data protection level that corresponds to the EU (e.g. for the USA through the “Privacy Shield”) or compliance with officially recognized special contractual obligations (so-called “standard contractual clauses”).
+This means that the processing takes place, for example, on the basis of special guarantees, such as the officially recognised determination of a data protection level corresponding to that of the EU (e.g. for the USA through the “Privacy Shield”) or compliance with officially recognised special contractual obligations (so-called “standard contractual clauses”).

-You have the right to request confirmation as to whether the data in question is being processed and to receive information about this data as well as further information and a copy of the data in accordance with Art.
+You have the right to request confirmation as to whether or not data concerning you is being processed and to request information about this data as well as further information and a copy of the data in accordance with Art.
 15 GDPR.

-You have accordingly.
-Art.
-16 GDPR gives you the right to request that the data concerning you be completed or that incorrect data concerning you be corrected.
+According to Art.
+16 GDPR, you have the right to request that the data concerning you be completed or that inaccurate data concerning you be corrected.

-You have the right to request that the data concerning you that you have provided to us be received in accordance with Art.
+You have the right to request that we receive the data concerning you that you have made available to us in accordance with Art.
 20 GDPR and to request that it be transmitted to other responsible parties.

-In accordance with Article 77 of the GDPR, you also have the right to lodge a complaint with the responsible supervisory authority.
+You also have the right to lodge a complaint with the competent supervisory authority in accordance with Art.
+77 GDPR.

 Right of withdrawal

-You have the right to revoke your consent in accordance with Article 7 Paragraph 3 of the GDPR with effect for the future
+You have the right to revoke consent given in accordance with Art.
+7 Para.
+3 GDPR with effect for the future

 Right to object

-You can object to the future processing of your data at any time in accordance with Art.
+You can object to the future processing of data concerning you at any time in accordance with Art.
 21 GDPR.
-The objection can in particular be made against processing for direct advertising purposes.
+The objection can be made in particular against processing for direct marketing purposes.

 Cookies and right to object to direct advertising

-“Cookies” are small files that are stored on users’ computers.
-Different information can be stored within the cookies.
-A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after their visit to an online offering.
-Temporary cookies, or “session cookies” or “transient cookies,” are cookies that are deleted after a user leaves an online offering and closes their browser.
-Such a cookie can, for example, store the contents of a shopping cart in an online shop or a login status.
-Cookies that remain stored even after the browser is closed are referred to as “permanent” or “persistent”.
-For example, the login status can be saved if users visit it after several days.
-The interests of users can also be stored in such a cookie, which is used for range measurement or marketing purposes.
-“Third-party cookies” are cookies that are offered by providers other than the person responsible for operating the online offering (otherwise, if they are only their cookies, they are referred to as “first-party cookies”).
+“Cookies” are small files that are saved on users’ computers.
+Different information can be saved within cookies.
+A cookie is primarily used to save information about a user (or the device on which the cookie is saved) during or after their visit to an online service.
+Temporary cookies, or “session cookies” or “transient cookies”, are cookies that are deleted after a user leaves an online service and closes their browser.
+Such a cookie can store, for example, the contents of a shopping cart in an online shop or a login status.
+Cookies that remain saved even after the browser is closed are referred to as “permanent” or “persistent”.
+For example, the login status can be saved if the user visits the site several days later.
+Likewise, the interests of the user can be saved in such a cookie, which is used for reach measurement or marketing purposes.
+“Third-party cookies” are cookies that are offered by providers other than the controller who operates the online service (otherwise, if they are only their cookies, they are referred to as “first-party cookies”).

-We can use temporary and permanent cookies and explain this in our data protection declaration.
+We may use temporary and permanent cookies and explain this in our privacy policy.

 If users do not want cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
-Saved cookies can be deleted in the browser's system settings.
-The exclusion of cookies can lead to functional restrictions of this online offer.
+Stored cookies can be deleted in the system settings of the browser.
+The exclusion of cookies can lead to functional restrictions of this online service.

-A general objection to the use of cookies used for online marketing purposes can be made for a large number of services, especially in the case of tracking, via the US website http://www.aboutads.info/choices/ or the EU website http://www.youronlinechoices.com/ can be explained.
-Furthermore, the storage of cookies can be achieved by switching them off in the browser settings.
-Please note that not all functions of this online offer may then be able to be used.
+A general objection to the use of cookies used for online marketing purposes can be declared for a large number of services, especially in the case of tracking, via the US website http://www.aboutads.info/choices/ or the EU website http://www.youronlinechoices.com/.
+Furthermore, cookies can be blocked by deactivating them in the browser settings.
+Please note that in this case, not all functions of this website may be available.

 Deletion of data

-The data we process will be deleted or its processing will be restricted in accordance with Articles 17 and 18 of the GDPR.
-Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and the deletion does not conflict with any legal retention obligations.
-Unless the data is deleted because it is required for other legally permissible purposes, its processing will be restricted.
+The data we process is deleted or restricted in accordance with Art.
+17 and 18 GDPR.
+Unless expressly stated in this privacy policy, the data stored by us is deleted as soon as it is no longer required for its intended purpose and there are no statutory retention periods that prevent deletion.
+If the data is not deleted because it is required for other legally permissible purposes, its processing will be restricted.
 This means that the data is blocked and not processed for other purposes.
 This applies, for example, to data that must be retained for commercial or tax reasons.

-According to legal requirements in Germany, storage takes place in particular for 10 years in accordance with Sections 147 Paragraph 1 AO, 257 Paragraph 1 Nos.
-1 and 4, Paragraph 4 HGB (books, records, management reports, accounting documents, trading books, more relevant for taxation). documents, etc.) and 6 years in accordance with Section 257 Paragraph 1 Nos.
-2 and 3, Paragraph 4 HGB (commercial letters).
+According to legal requirements in Germany, the storage period is in particular for 10 years in accordance with Section 147 Para.
+1 AO, 257 Para.
+1 No. 1 and 4, Para.
+4 HGB (books, records, management reports, accounting documents, commercial books, documents relevant for taxation, etc.) and 6 years in accordance with Section 257 Para.
+1 No. 2 and 3, Para.
+4 HGB (commercial letters).

-According to legal requirements in Austria, storage takes place in particular for 7 years in accordance with Section 132 Paragraph 1 BAO (accounting documents, receipts/invoices, accounts, receipts, business papers, statements of income and expenses, etc.), for 22 years in connection with real estate and for 10 years for documents relating to electronically provided services, telecommunications, radio and television services that are provided to non-entrepreneurs in EU member states and for which the Mini-One-Stop-Shop (MOSS) is used.
+According to legal requirements in Austria, storage takes place in particular for 7 years in accordance with Section 132 Para.
+1 BAO (accounting documents, receipts/invoices, accounts, receipts, business papers, statements of income and expenditure, etc.), for 22 years in connection with real estate and for 10 years for documents in connection with electronically provided services, telecommunications, radio and television services that are provided to non-entrepreneurs in EU member states and for which the Mini One Stop Shop (MOSS) is used.

 Soundcloud

 For this purpose, we integrate so-called Soundcloud widgets into our website.
-This is playback software that users can use to play the podcasts.
+These are playback software that users can use to play podcasts.
 Soundcloud can measure which podcasts are listened to and to what extent and process this information pseudonymously for statistical and business purposes.
-For this purpose, cookies can be stored in users' browsers and processed to create user profiles, for example for the purpose of displaying advertisements that match the users' potential interests.
-In the case of users who are registered with Soundcloud, Soundcloud may associate the listening information with their profiles.
+Cookies can be stored in users' browsers and processed to create user profiles, e.g. for the purpose of displaying advertisements that correspond to users' potential interests.
+In the case of users who are registered with Soundcloud, Soundcloud can assign the listening information to their profiles.

-The use is based on our legitimate interests, i.e. interest in the secure and efficient provision, analysis and optimization of our audio offering in accordance with Art.
+The use is based on our legitimate interests, i.e. interest in a secure and efficient provision, analysis and optimization of our audio offering in accordance with Art.
 6 Para.
 1 lit. f.
 GDPR.

-Further information and options for objection can be found in Soundcloud's data protection declaration: https://soundcloud.com/pages/privacy.
+Further information and options for objection can be found in Soundcloud’s privacy policy: https://soundcloud.com/pages/privacy.

 Created with Datenschutz-Generator.de by RA Dr. Thomas SchwenkePlease enter the person responsible for the website content here